13 unique and effective writing tips: your guide to leveling up in 2025

 2. reclaim your creativity.

 Creativity is something every human innately possesses.
-Creativity has many definitions, like manifesting something from nothing, bringing an idea to life, working in the arts, coming up with unique or unexpected combinations, or coming up with an original or perhaps unconventional solution to a problem.
+Creativity has many definitions, like manifesting something from nothing, bringing an idea to life, working in the arts, combining ideas in unique or unexpected ways, or coming up with an original or unconventional solution to a problem.

-The problem is: as adults we get tend to dissociate from these innate abilities.
+The problem is: as adults we tend to dissociate from our innate creative abilities.
 Some reasons might be that we've pursued a "practical" career path that takes a lot of our energy, or that we don't take the time to nurture our creativity.

 To write your best, you'll need to reclaim the creativity you were born with and be intentional about using it.
 Here are examples of what this looks like: